Scope of Services

 A good example of this the PowerGen Headquarters Building in Coventry which was completed in 1995.
 Using a combination of daylight and efficient artificial lighting methods, the lighting energy load at PowerGen rivals many schemes being completed today whilst at the same time providing a healthy and responsive working environment.

-- We strive for reductions in running costs by energy and maintenance efficient lighting solutions.
+- Energy and maintenance efficient lighting solutions.

 - Commercial & Offices